aprkh/aprkh_utils/README.md

     foo()
 ```

-However, if `foo` takes longer than one second to run, then we won't have to wait before calling it again.
+However, if `foo` takes longer than one second to run, then won't wait before calling it again.

 ### Example: Querying from NCBI Database
 A good example of when this is useful is querying data from NCBI using the Entrez utility, which has a limit of 3 queries/second.